Making a small claim

 If they send you an acknowledgement of service, they have 28 days to send you a reply.
 The 28 days start from when they receive the details of your claim.

-If you used Money Claims, the defendant has 19 days from the day the claim is made.
+If you used Civil Money Claims, the defendant has 19 days from the day the claim is made.
 If they need longer, they must tell the court.
 The most they can have is 33 days.

 The defendant doesn’t reply